 Field Trips to The South Shore Natural Science Center

-Our on-site programs are scheduled for 1.5 hours but may be adapted to be longer or shorter.
-All programs are led by naturalists and may include presentations, a guided out-door walk on one of our trails and time in the EcoZone, our living habitat museum focused on the ecosystems of southeastern Massachusetts.
+Nature Programs are 1.0 – 2.0 hours long and can be adapted to fit your needs.
+All programs are led by naturalists and may include hands-on presentations, a guided exploration walk on our trails and time in the EcoZone, our living habitat museum focused on the ecosystems of southeastern Massachusetts.
 Programs are designed to be age appropriate.

-Walk with a naturalist at any time of year to explore the diversity of animals and plants and their habitats.
+Walk on our trails at any time of year to explore the diversity of animals and plants and their habitats.
 Each season brings a different perspective so that you can learn how living things adapt as their environment changes.

 (Option to choose specific habitat)

 Discover what plants and animals live in and around Jacobs Pond by exploring the water and shore with nets, magnifiers and field guides.
 Back at the Science Center use microscopes to further examine collected samples and find out how pond animals depend on their environment and each other to survive.

 Discover what your backyard plants need to survive.
 Learn about plant life cycles, seasonal changes and photosynthesis.
 Discover how seeds travel near and far.
 Examine flowers, seeds, fruit, stems, roots, and leaves using hand lenses and microscopes.

 Discover the differences and similarities between these two groups and how these ectothermic creatures are adapted to live in different habitats.
 Take an exploration walk on our trails and visit our EcoZone living habitat museum to meet some local species of turtles, snakes, frogs, toads and salamanders and learn about their life cycles.

 Birds of Prey

 Learn about magnificent predators, their unique adaptations and their importance in the food chain.
 An optional activity may include dissecting an owl pellet to discover what owls eat.
 There is an additional $2.00 fee per student for owl pellets.